The Cooling of Massive White Dwarfs from Gaia EDR3: Methods

 \subsection{Data}

 We used the main catalogue of \citet{GentileFusillo2021}, which consists of \textit{Gaia} EDR3 white dwarfs with reliable parallax measurements.
-From this catalogue, we selected sources within a distance of 200 pc and for which the probability of being a white dwarf exceeded 90\%, as determined by the \texttt{Pwd} parameter of the catalogue (see \citet{GentileFusillo2021} for details concerning how this probability was determined).
+From this catalogue, we selected sources within a distance of 200 pc and for which the probability of being a white dwarf exceeded 90\%, as determined by the \texttt{Pwd} parameter of the catalogue \citep[for details concerning how this probability was determined, see][]{GentileFusillo2021}.

 For each source in the catalgoue, \citet{GentileFusillo2021} provide the three parameters \texttt{chisq\_H}, \texttt{chisq\_He}, and \texttt{chisq\_mixed}, indicating the goodness-of-fit of models with different atmosphere compositions: pure H, pure He, and mixed H/He atmospheres, respectively.
 In our work, we classified each WD as having an atmosphere composition corresponding to the atmosphere model with the smallest (non-empty) chi-squared value.
 WDs for which all three chi-squared parameters were empty were classified as having an ``unknown'' atmosphere.
 For a given set of models, this classification was used to determine whether the H-atmosphere or He-atmosphere models were used to determine the mass and cooling age of each source from the observed photometry.
 He-atmosphere models were used for both the pure He and mixed H/He atmosphere WDs.
 Following the recommendations of \citet{GentileFusillo2021}, we used H-atmosphere models for WDs with unknown atmosphere composition.